Passport 3.0

 Several graphical trend reports are available have visibility of processed authentication and accounting requests and user sessions.

-Traffic charts
+Traffic Charts

 Trend traffic reports provide charts with the download and upload traffic of the network users.